 As a Cayman Islands exempted company, we are not obliged by the Companies Law to call shareholders' annual general meetings.
 Our post-IPO memorandum and articles of association provide that we may (but are not obliged to) each year hold a general meeting as our annual general meeting.
 As a holder of ADSs, you will not have any direct right to attend general meetings of our shareholders or to cast any votes at such meetings.
 You will only be able to exercise the voting rights which attach to the ordinary shares underlying your ADSs indirectly by giving voting instructions to the depositary in accordance with the provisions of the deposit agreement.
 Upon receipt of your voting instructions, the depositary may try to vote the ordinary shares underlying your ADSs in accordance with your instructions.
 If we do not instruct the depositary to ask for your instructions, the depositary may still vote in accordance with instructions you give, but it is not required to do so.
 You will not be able to directly exercise any right to vote with respect to the underlying ordinary shares unless you cancel the ADSs, withdraw the shares and become the registered holder of such shares prior to the record date for the general meeting.
-When a general meeting is convened, you may not receive sufficient advance notice of the meeting to enable you to cancel the ADSs, withdraw the shares underlying your ADSs and become the registered holder of such shares prior to the record date for the general meeting to allow you to attend the general meeting and to vote directly with respect to any specific matter or resolution to be considered and voted upon at the general meeting.
-In addition, under our post offering memorandum and articles of association that will become effective immediately prior to completion of this offering, for the purposes of determining those shareholders who are entitled to attend and vote at any general meeting, our directors may close our register of members and/or fix in advance a record date for such meeting, and such closure of our register of members or the setting of such a record date may prevent you from canceling the ADSs, withdrawing the ordinary shares underlying your ADSs and becoming the registered holder of such shares prior to the record date, so that you would not be able to attend the general meeting or to vote directly.
+When a general meeting is convened, you may not receive sufficient advance notice of the meeting to enable you to cancel the ADSs, withdraw the shares underlying your ADSs and become the registered holder of such shares prior to the record date for the general meeting.
+In addition, under our sixteenth amended and restated articles of association that will become effective immediately prior to completion of this offering, for the purposes of determining those shareholders who are entitled to attend and vote at any general meeting, our directors may close our register of members and/or fix in advance a record date for such shares or the setting of such arecord date may prevent you from canceling the ADSs, withdrawing the ordinary shares underlying your ADSs and become the resistered holder of such shares prior to the record date for the general meeting.
+In addition, under our sixteenth amended and restated articles of association that will become effective immediately prior to completion of this offering, for